 Directions

-You will need a 10″ (2 inch deep) oven proof skillet or soemthing similar in size to bake this dish.
+You will need a 2 inch deep oven proof skillet that is 10″ in diameter or something similar in size to bake this dish.

-Mix flour, milk, eggs, salt, vanilla, 2 Tbsp melted butter, sugar, apple spice until no lumps remain.
-You can use an electric beater on high speed for 1 minute but it can easily done by hand too.
+Mix flour, milk, eggs, salt, vanilla, 3 Tbsp melted butter, cinnamon and sugar until no lumps remain.
+You can use an electric beater for 1 minute but it can easily done by hand too.
 Let it rest for 1 hour if possible.
-It can be made the day before and stored in the fridge, just let it warm up to room temperature.
+(The batter can be made the day before and stored in the fridge, just let it warm up to room temperature and mix the batter to get some air in).

-Serve with powdered sugar, ground walnuts, caramel sauce and fruits – of course all optional.
+Serve with the prepared apples.
+You can add powdered sugar, ground walnuts and caramel sauce – of course all optional.

 It is plum season in our neck of the woods (Midwest) right now.
 Whenever plums show up at the farmers’ market, I can feel the summer is about to come to an end.
 This is my last chance to indulge in summer fruits so please join me.
 Oh no not just with any dish … I’m going to say farewell to summer … with a French dish.